UBC-STAT/stat-406-rpackage/README.md

     #> ℹ Try running this function again.
     #> ℹ If you still see this message, run `tinytex::install_tinytex()`.

-Ideally, LaTeX automatically installed it self.
+Ideally, LaTeX automatically installed itself.
 Try the function again.
 You may need to restart `R`.
+You may need to restart your machine.
 If it still doesn’t work, follow the instructions.

 If you still get errors, then contact the teaching team on Slack or in Office Hours.